flutesys/slate/source/index.html.md

 # Authentication

-API requests must be secured with an Environment-specific API key.
+Every API request must be authenticated with a username and password.
+The username is your Environment ID-Name and the password is an API key for that environment.
 These keys can be generated from your Flute Mail dashboard.

+Different environments must use different API keys.
+A key may only be viewed once, at the time you create it, because we hash our keys for security reasons.

-Note that our API keys are very long strings, sometimes 600 characters in length.
+Note that our API keys are very long strings, about 300 characters in length.
 We use these long JWT tokens for performance reasons, and also to encourage better key storage practices.

-Different environments use different API keys.

-An API key is NOT required for the GET /v1/email endpoint, since this endpoint can only be used to view information about specific email ID's (which are secure UUIDs, version 4).
+## Web API Authentication

+- You must set an HTTP `Authorization` header in the [Basic Auth format](https://en.wikipedia.org/wiki/Basic_access_authentication#Client_side), where the user is your environment ID-Name and the password is an access token key for that environment.
+- Instead of an `Authorization` header, you may also specify `environment` and `access_token` as JSON body parameters.

+## SMTP API Authentication

+You may also use our SMTP relay to send email from a Flute environment.
+However please note that the web API is preferred whenever possible, as SMTP is a significantly slower protocol.

+- **Server:** smtp.flutemail.com
+- **Port:** 587 (TLS required, STARTTLS)
+- **Username:** Your environment ID-Name.
+- **Password:** Use an API token key for this environment.

 <br><br><br><br><br><br><br><br><br>